 Get involved in Wildlife Rescue Volunteering.
 You’ll be helping our friends and neighbours in Indonesia.
 Moreover, you will contribute to vital work in caring for rescued animals and using enrichment to improve their lives.

-You will help with Animal care and rehabilitation
+You will help with Animal Care and Enrichment

-The centre accepts and cares for animals rescued from illegal ownership and, when possible, rehabilitates and releases them back into the wild.
-Sadly, many animals cannot be released due to behavioural or health conditions caused by their previous owner, so the centre becomes their permanent home.
-Our wildlife rescue volunteering opportunities allow you to get close to the animals and help improve their welfare by creating and implementing enrichment activities.
-The centre also helps educate locals and spread awareness of animal welfare and environmental protection, which volunteers can get involved with, as well as teaching English to the local community.
+The centre accepts and cares for animals rescued from illegal ownership.
+If possible, it rehabilitates and releases them back into the wild.
+Sadly, many animals cannot be released due to behavioural or health conditions caused by their previous owner.
+So the centre becomes their permanent home.
+Our wildlife rescue volunteering opportunities allow you to get close to the animals and help improve their welfare.For instance, by creating and implementing enrichment activities.
+The centre also helps educate locals and spread awareness of animal welfare and environmental protection.
+Moreover, volunteers can get involved with this programme.
+For instance, you can help with teaching English to the local community.

 “My experience at the Rescue Centre was life changing.”
 Sam Hunt